-Did you know that a large percentage of your home water usage comes from using your washing machine?
+Did you know that almost 22% of indoor home water use comes from your washing?

 For a simple water saving hack, try switching up your normal cycle to an eco-wash and make sure you adjust the settings on your machine to reflect the proper load size ahead of pressing go.
 When it comes to drying your clothes, if you regularly use a tumble dryer why not invest in a tumble dryer ball to help speed up the process.
 These ingenious balls help create space between the laundry, airing the clothes or sheets, and helping reduce the time needed in the dryer.